segmentio/segment-docs/src/protocols/faq.md

 ## Protocols Notifications

-### How can I subscribe to notifications?
+### How can I subscribe to Protocols notifications?
 You can subscribe to a variety of Protocols specific alerts through the workspace Activity Feed settings.
 To subscribe, visit your workspace **Settings** > **Notification Settings** > **Protocols**.

 ![](images/activity_notifications.png)

 ### How can I get notified when someone makes a change to my tracking plan?
-You can also forward alerts to a Segment source, which can then send them to any (cloud-mode) Segment destination that accepts Track calls, including data warehouses.
+You can forward Protocols alerts to a Segment source, which can then send them to any (cloud-mode) Segment destination that accepts Track calls, including data warehouses.
 Most customers forward these activity feed events to a data warehouse for analysis.

 ### How do I get notified when new violations are generated?
 Can I create custom violation notifications?
-You can also enable [violation event forwarding](/docs/protocols/tracking-plan/#violation-forwarding) to start delivering violations as Track calls to a Segment Source.
+You can enable [violation event forwarding](/docs/protocols/tracking-plan/#violation-forwarding) to start delivering violations as Track calls to a Segment Source.
 From there, you can forward the events to any Segment destination that accepts Track calls.

 ## Protocols Tracking Plan